Capital Fort

-Capital Fort (Капитал Форт) Business Center is a Class A office building in Sofia.
+Capital Fort (Капитал Форт) Business Center is a Class A office skyscraper building in Sofia.
 The building is 126 m tall, and was the tallest building in Bulgaria before the construction of Sky Fort which was topped out at 202 m.
 It has 28 floors and a surface area of 80000 sqm.
 The building has two underground floors which serve as parking lots for around 750 cars.

 Location

 The building is located on Tsarigradsko shose, one of the largest and busiest boulevards in Sofia.
-Together with Sky Fort, they form Sofia Capital City - a cluster of high-rise buildings.
+Together with Sky Fort, they form the neighborhood of Sofia Skyscraper Center - a cluster of high-rise buildings.
 The area is serviced by bus lines and the Tsarigradsko shose Metro Station of Sofia Metro.

 Design and construction

 The concept design of Capital Fort is done by WKK whilst working at Atkins.
 The local architect of record is "A&A Architects", Sofia, Bulgaria, who have worked on most of the Business Park Sofia buildings.
 Atkins is the architecture company behind Burj Al Arab in Dubai and as a result Capital Fort shares most of the external looks with its distinctive predecessor (itself completed in 1999).
 Capital Fort is developed by Fort Noks, the company behind 500 000 m² built-up area of Black Sea resort developments in the last decade.
 Construction began on 29.01.2010 and the edifice was topped out by 2012.
 Estimated value was between €60 and €80 million.